jonrau1/ElectricEye/README.md

 #### Setup baseline infrastructure
 In this stage we will install and deploy the ElectricEye infrastructure via Terraform.
 To securely backup your state file, you should explore the usage of a [S3 backend](https://www.terraform.io/docs/backends/index.html), this is also described in this [AWS Security Blog post](https://aws.amazon.com/blogs/security/how-use-ci-cd-deploy-configure-aws-security-services-terraform/).

-**Important Note:** The policy for the instance profile is ***highly dangerous*** given the S3, VPC and IAM related permissions given to it, Terraform needs a wide swath of CRUD permissions and even permissions for things that aren't deployed by the config files.

-For rolling ElectricEye out in a Production or otherwise highly-regulated environment, consider adding [IAM Condition Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html#context_keys_table), using CI/CD (no human access) and backing up your Terraform state files to a S3 backend to add guardrails around this deployment.
-I would avoid adding these permissions to an IAM user, and any roles that use this should only be assumable by where you are deploying it from, consider adding other Condition Keys to the Trust Policy.

 1. Install the dependencies for Terraform. **Note:** these configuration files are written for `v 0.11.x` and will not work with `v 0.12.x` Terraform installations and rewriting for that spec is not in the immediate roadmap.
 ```bash